Independent Assurance Report

 We have been engaged to perform assurance procedures to provide limited assurance on the aspects of the 2019/20 Corporate Responsibility (CR) Reporting of Sonova Holding AG, Stäfa and its consolidated subsidiaries (“Sonova Group”) included in the 2019/20 CR Report.

 Scope and subject matter

-Our limited assurance engagement focused on the selected data and information disclosed in the CR Report of Sonova for the year ended on March 31, 2019:
+Our limited assurance engagement focused on the selected data and information disclosed in the CR Report of Sonova Group for the year ended on 31 March 2020:

-- The indicator ‘number of active granted patent and design rights owned by the Sonova Group as of March 2019’ in the section ‘Customer-focused solutions’, the tables ‘Internal leadership recruitment rate (ILRR)’, ‘Employee turnover rates’, ‘Employees by region’, ‘Employees by employment contract’, ‘New hire rate’, ‘Employees by gender’, ‘Employees by age’, ‘Women in management positions’ in the section ‘Investment in people’, the tables ‘Energy consumption’, ‘Greenhouse gas (GHG) emissions – Scope 1+2’, ‘Greenhouse gas (GHG) emissions – Scope 3’, and the indicator ‘purchase volume from suppliers with certified environmental management systems’ in the section ‘Safeguarding the environment’ (CR indicators);
+- The tables ‘Internal leadership recruitment rate (ILRR)’, ‘Employee turnover rates’, ‘Employees by region’, ‘Employees by employment contract’, ‘New hire rate’, ‘Employees by gender’, ‘Employees by age’, ‘Women in management positions’, ‘Occupational health and safety’ and the indicator ‘employee engagement rate’ in the section ‘Investment in people’, the tables ‘Energy consumption’, ‘Greenhouse gas (GHG) emissions – Scope 1+2’, ‘Greenhouse gas (GHG) emissions – Scope 3’, and the indicator ‘purchase volume from suppliers with certified environmental management systems’ in the section ‘Safeguarding the environment’ (CR indicators);

 - The management of reporting processes with respect to the CR Report and the preparation of CR indicators as well as the related control environment in relation to data aggregation of CR indicators.